Barn To Do This

 June 9, 2018

 This is it, my friends!
 My final stop in Harwinton for CTMQ!
+I realize that doesn’t make much sense to you reading this now, whenever now is, but just roll with it.
+Indulge me.

 And what better way to put a period on the end of my Harwinton sentence than at the town historical society’s Barn Museum?
 No fancy nomenclature here; it’s just “Barn Museum.”
 And I think that’s a rather perfect example of what Harwinton is: Agrarian, stoic, small-town minded, simple, hard-working, quiet.